rick-r/marriage-figaro-norway/captions.md

 prenderà il mio partito,
 e Figaro così fia mio marito.

-    Anyway.
-All we need to do is get Susanna to refuse Almaviva's advances, and then he'll do the job for me.
-He'll call the wedding off, and then Figaro will be mine.
+    Anyway, if we get Susanna to refuse Almaviva's advances.
+    He'll get angry, call the wedding off, and then Figaro will be mine.
 Oh yes, he will.

 BARTOLO:
-[prende il contratto dalle mani di Marcellina]
 Bene, io tutto farò: senza riserve tutto a me palesate.

-    All right leave it to me.
-I'll make some calls".
+    Leave it to me.
+I'll make some calls.

 [da sé]